The International Human Rights Framework on the Right of Peaceful Assembly

 Views of Civil Society

 Jordanian law limits free assembly.
 Authorities require prior notification for any demonstration or event and have broad discretion to disperse public gatherings.
-Sometimes, the Interior Ministry cancels planned public events without advance notice or explanation.
+At times, the Interior Ministry cancels planned public events without advance notice or explanation.
 Violations of the law on assembly can draw fines and jail time.
-Security forces have in the past engaged in violent confrontations with protesters.
+Security forces are known to engage in violent confrontations with protesters.